PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-11 08:52:27
+Last updated: 2024-04-11 08:53:00
-Random Quote: There's always hope tomorrow'll be taco night. - Nicky Nichols
+Random Quote: So young.
+Though mayhaps this was a blessing.
+Had he lived, he would have grown up to be a Frey.  -  Wyman Manderly